Floquet stroboscopic divisibility in non-Markovian dynamics: Introduction

-In the case of Markovian dynamics, the master equation for the reduced density matrix of the system can be written formally in terms of the Liouvillian operator (LO), which is an operator acting on density matrices~\cite{1976lindblad,1976gorini,2004gardiner}.
-In most of the cases, the LO is time-independent or has an adiabatic dependence on time, which enables one to find its spectrum.
-This is of utmost importance because the imaginary parts of the Liouvillian spectrum are related to coherent evolution and the real parts to decay and decoherence.
+In the case of a system coupled to a bath, one can carry out a microscopic derivation of the master equation for the reduced density matrix of the system using the open-systems approach ~\cite{UWeiss,2002Breuer,2004gardiner}.
+After performing the Born, Markov, and secular approximations, the resulting master equation has a Lindblad form with positive rates and the corresponding dynamical map is CP-divisible~\cite{2014Plenio, 2016Breuer, 2017Vega}.
+However, as it is discussed in Ref.~\cite{2014Plenio}, this is not the only framework to obtain Markovian dynamics.
+Furthermore, in the case of a Lindblad-type master equation, the rates can be time-dependent, but as long as they are positive at all times, the corresponding master equation leads to a CP-divisible map.
+In this work we restrict ourselves to master equations in the Lindblad form~\cite{1976lindblad,1976gorini,2004gardiner}, which can be written formally in terms of a Liouvillian operator (LO) that is local in time~\cite{2014Plenio, 2016Breuer, 2017Vega}.
+In the case of time-independent rates, the eigenvalues of the LO are known as the Liouvillian spectrum.
+The imaginary and real parts of the Liouvillian spectrum are related to coherent and incoherent processes, respectively.
 In addition, the kernel of the LO determines the steady state of the system.
-In the context of non-equilibrium quantum phase transitions, the Liouvillian spectrum plays a fundamental role because by defining the gap between the real parts of the eigenvalues of the LO, one can extend the definition of quantum critical points under the effect of dissipation~\cite{2012Kessler}.
-Spectral properties of the Liouvillian also determine the onset of bistability in driven-dissipative resonators~\cite{2017Casteels}.
-For a long time, the theoretical understanding of time-dependent Liouvillians is an open problem~\cite{1978davies,1986Lendi}.
-These kind of Liouvillians appear naturally in the context of pure-dephasing channels~\cite{1996Palma,2002Reina} and lead to time-convolutionless master equations, which can be non-Markovian~\cite{2013Haikka}.
-A recent work has shown that in the case of a Markovian master equation with time-periodic Liouvillian, one can use Floquet theory~\cite{1883floquet, 1975yakubovich,1998GRIFONI} to obtain the asymptotic steady state~\cite{2016hartmann}.
+If the LO is time-independent or it has an adiabatic dependence on time, one can diagonalize it to obtain its spectrum.
+However, this is not the case for non-adiabatic time dependence.
+Time dependent LOs appear when the system is driven externally or due to time-dependent damping rates.
+For a long time, the theoretical understanding of time dependent LOs has been an open problem~\cite{1978davies,1986Lendi,2016Dai,2016Restrepo}.
+These kind of LOs lead to time-local (time-convolutionless) master equations, \textit{which can be non-Markovian} when the damping rates become negative at certain times~\cite{2013Haikka,2012Fleming}.
+This type of master equations appear naturally in the context of pure-dephasing channels~\cite{1996Palma,2002Reina}.
+A recent work~\cite{2017Hartmann} has shown that for a Markovian master equation with time-periodic LO, one can use Floquet theory~\cite{1883floquet, 1975yakubovich,1998GRIFONI,1997Kohler} to obtain the asymptotic steady state.